• The most common pay schedules are weekly, biweekly, semi-monthly, and monthly.

 According to the U.S. Bureau of Labor Statistics, biweekly pay periods are the most common among private employers, followed by weekly, semi-monthly, and monthly schedules:

-Data: U.S. Bureau of Labor Statistics, Current Employment Statistics survey.
-Image: TechnologyAdvice.
+Data: U.S. Bureau of Labor Statistics, Current Employment Statistics survey, February 2023.
+Graphic: TechnologyAdvice.

 No one schedule is best for all businesses.
 In some cases, companies operate with two payroll schedules to accommodate differing employee classifications.

-The best payroll schedule for your business balances your business’s finances, administrative workloads, workforce demographics, and the payroll expectations in your industry to make your paydays a smooth and painless process.
+The best payroll schedule for your business balances your finances, administrative workloads, workforce demographics, and industry payroll expectations to make your payday a smooth and painless process.

 Weekly